rjspencer/docs/theming.md

 Variables with options use the following syntax:

 	{VariableName option1="value" option2="value"}

+### AccountPhotoUrl
+The URL for the account's photo

+size
+:	accepted sizes are "thumbnail", "small", "medium", "large", "original"

+defaultPhoto
+:	the URL of a photo to use if one isn't set and you don't want to use our default photo

 ### AdminListLikeCount
 Shows the amount of likes the collective admins for an account have